 If the love of God has not been the foundation of your marriage up to this point, isn’t it time to get onto your knees together and make the commitment?
 If you haven’t been wise builders up to this point, or you’ve strayed from being wise builders in the past, isn’t today a good day to change that?

 Building upon a shaky foundation, where your home is at peril with every strong wind that blows your way is not wise.
-But what is even more foolish, is continuing to live upon that shaky foundation—especially when your marriage is in peril of falling down upon you, as well.
+But what is even more foolish, is continuing to live upon that shaky foundation.
+This is especially true when your marriage is in peril of falling down upon you, as well.

 You may not have the energy to build much of anything right now, so don’t.
 Start small.
 Start together on your knees.
-If your spouse won’t join you, then be the hero here and fall to your knees for both of you right now, with the hope that one day you both will do so together.
+If your spouse won’t join you, then be the hero here.
+Fall to your knees for both of you right now, with the hope that one day you both will do so together.

 “Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
 The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.”
 (Matthew 7:24-25)